DATA ENGINEERING2025-03-05⏱️ 7 min read

 OLTP (Online Transaction Processing) is categorized by a huge number of small online transactions (INSERT, UPDATE, and DELETE).

-The key importance of OLTP systems is placed on very fast query processing and retaining data integrity in multi-access environments, and measuring efficiency by the total number of transactions per second.
+The key importance of OLTP systems is very fast query processing, maintaining data integrity in multi-access environments, and measuring efficiency by the total number of transactions per second.

-In OLTP databases, there is comprehensive and present data, and the schema used to accumulate transactional databases and catalogues is the entity model, generally 3NF.
+In OLTP databases, data is comprehensive and current, and the schema used to accumulate transactional databases and catalogues is the entity model, generally in 3NF.

 A typical Star Schema Diagram is Shown Below:

-While building star schemas in a data warehouse, the dimension tables are joined with the fact table.
-This ensures the tracking of attributes of the dimension.
+When building star schemas in a data warehouse, dimension tables are joined to the fact table.
+This ensures tracking of the dimension's attributes.

 An example could be customers and their sales activities.
-We can track sales information using various attributes of a customer, such as a city, state, zip code, etc. However, what if the dimensions keep changing over time?
-Say, if the customer moves from Los Angeles to New York, how would you associate this new city with that customer's sales and other activities?
+We can track sales data using various customer attributes, such as city, state, zip code, etc. However, what if the dimensions keep changing over time?
+Say the customer moves from Los Angeles to New York.
+How would you associate this new city with that customer's sales and other activities?

-It is precisely to tackle this problem that we have 3 common types of SCD techniques that can be implemented while designing the dimension table in the data warehouse.
+We have 3 common SCD techniques for tackling this problem when designing the dimension table in the data warehouse.

 What are the Types of Slowly Changing Dimensions and Actions?